 This is a generous strap in every way.
 It’s thickly padded (6mm thick at the lug end) and made from the very best Italian vegetable-tanned, full-grain leather.
 The supple pull-up leather is oiled and will age with grace, picking up patina as it’s worn.
 This strap is well-suited to a huge variety of mid-size to large watches, from dive watches to field watches.
 The Highley incorporates quick-release spring bars for easy strap changes.

-ZULUDIVER No Time To Die Bond NATO Watch Strap – Polished - £20
+ZULUDIVER No Time To Die Bond Watch Strap – Polished - £20

-This particular colour palate really suits the Haskell Sand and is inspired by the NATO strap seen in the James Bond film, No Time To Die.
-This is a standard style NATO, measuring 300mm, and measures 1.2mm in thickness.
+This particular colour palate really suits the Haskell Sand and is inspired by the military style strap seen in the James Bond film, No Time To Die.
+This is a standard style military, measuring 300mm, and measures 1.2mm in thickness.

 The Marloe Haskell Sand is yet another superb Field Watch from this innovative British watch manufacturer.
 At £599 it is at the higher end of some Field Watch prices but the quality really shines through when you handle the watch.
 Just strap the Haskell on and it makes you want to don your Merrell’s and rucksack and set out.
 Very quickly it will become part of your go-to exploring kit.